-“The skylight in the kitchen was not functioning well, and the customers wanted another skylight over the dining table”, explains the renovation specialist, adding, “the customer told us that whenever it rained water was being diverted down their driveway and under their house.”
+“The skylight in the kitchen was not functioning well, and the customers wanted another skylight over the dining table”, explains the Renovation Consultant, adding, “the customer told us that whenever it rained water was being diverted down their driveway and under their house.”

 The largest project, however, was the bathroom.

 “The layout of the bathroom was quite poor; with the water closet in a position right near the door, which compromised privacy.
-The inclusions were outdated, and the customers found it hard to clean”, explains the renovation specialist.
+The inclusions were outdated, and the customers found it hard to clean”, explains the Renovation Consultant.
 “The bathroom had been renovated in the 1990s.
 There was a significant drainage problem and an obvious lip in the floor.”

 “It was estimated that the build would take five weeks, however after the demolition took place, we realised the structural integrity of the bathroom floors and walls were seriously compromised.
 Works were pushed back in order to rectify the problems found.
 A new flooring substrate was created and the walls were reframed.
 This extended the build time by two weeks.”

 Pushing through the structural challenges, the Refresh team designed and installed an attractive, functional bathroom.

 The bathroom’s original white and brown colour theme was changed to clean white walls and grey floor tiles, making the space feel lighter and more spacious.
 The original shower cubicle, which separated the toilet from the rest of the bathroom, was removed; creating much more open space.
 A walk in shower was installed next to a new elegant bathtub, with the skylight above providing a view of the outdoors.

 their attention to detail was second to none and their ability to manage their workers was exceptional